 Modern marketing is about more than just informing — it’s about engaging.
 Marketers are expected to create campaigns that engage their audiences, encouraging them to take action and become customers who keep coming back again and again.

 Content marketing has become one of the most effective ways to engage an audience.
 About 70 percent of marketers are creating more content today than they were even just a year ago.
 But the field of content marketing has become more than just blogs, articles and videos.

-Over the last couple years we have seen the rise of interactive forms of content, and that rise is expected to be one of the dominating marketing trends of this year.
+Over the last few years we have seen the rise of interactive forms of content, which are expected to be one of the dominating marketing trends of this year.

 “Internet.
 Interactive.
 The two were destined to collide.
 The term ‘internet’ came to be because it connected networks.
 The prefix ‘Inter’ means ‘between.’
 It follows that ‘interactive’ means ‘action between.’
 Or something like that.
 The point is we were destined to interact online.
 We live for interaction and the Internet lives to give it to us.” ~ Kissmetrics

 There are several interactive forms of content, but there are five main types:

 - Assessments: Users answer a series of questions and are then placed into several categories.
 You’ve likely seen plenty of Buzzfeed quizzes like “Which Disney character are you?” plastered all over your Facebook feed — this is a quintessential example.

 - Calculators: Answers provided by users get plugged into a set of calculations on the back end that then provide a unique, numeric result for the person entering the numbers.

 - Trivia: Again, these are popular all over social media, from Sporcle quizzes to “How many U.S. Presidents can you name?” quizzes from sites like Buzzfeed.